 Onto eCommerce strategies for artists…

-No matter how big you are as an artist, you can always set up an account with a print on demand (POD) merchandise service like Printful or Printify (there are many more that all offer different advantages).
+No matter how big you are as an artist, you can always set up an account with a print on demand (POD) merchandise service.
+Try a service like Printful or Printify (there are many more that all offer different advantages).
 At the very least, every time you drop a new single, there should be a shirt, hat, patch or another item for sale.
 You can set this up with virtually no upfront cost, taking away the risk.
 Always having new merch for sale not only serves the direct purpose of simply having something to sell that equals money in your pocket but is also a way to service ongoing fan relationships.

 Whichever eCommerce platform you use should give you the ability to track your customers and know who your high-value fans are, where they live, and lots of other info about them.
 You can offer them special discounts or even limited merch only available to “top fans”.
 Finding ways to super-serve your biggest fans should always be on an artist’s mind, and this is an easy way to do so.
 This is also a way for artists to be creative.
 It’s important to view your merch as a part of your ongoing creative output, put it right alongside your music, your socials and anything else that exemplifies your brand.

-Ecomm for musicians and bands is more than just selling your record; and it can be rewarding creatively and truly be a driver of income and sales.
+Ecomm for musicians and bands is more than just selling your record; it can be rewarding creatively and truly be a driver of income and sales.
 Never forget that if a fan is willing to buy your shirt, they probably bought your record too, and they’ll very likely buy another shirt, hat, poster, patch, puzzle, stuffed animal, whatever it is you want to sell.
 Keep your products unique, keep them on brand, follow trends and super-serve your biggest fans.
 Do this, and you will open up a new and highly effective tool to not only generate income but to grow your brand and open up your creativity.

-This isn’t specifically related to Ecomm, but I view this as a major issue within the music sector.
+This isn’t specifically related to eCommerce Strategies, but I view this as a major issue within the music sector.
 Simply put, I implore everyone in the music business to get their head around how copyright actually works on both sides.
 Understand sampling, understand what neighbouring rights are, and understand what your rights are as a rights holder.

 To this end, I recommend reading Copyright’s Highway by Paul Goldstein; it’s a good read about the bizarre history of IP and how the monetization of music has guided this process forward for the better part of a century.